k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 A Broadway flow is built of several Stages whereby:

-\- A:  The Stages are executed from left to right in the flow, each Stage can include one or more Actors and the Actors are executed top-down within the Stage.
+\- A:  The Stages are executed from left to right in the flow, each Stage can include one or more Actors which are executed top-down within the Stage.

 \- B:  Any Stage in a flow can be split to create parallel execution branches.